alexanderyanthar/alexanderYantharProjectOne/README.md

 #4. set font-weight inside mixin to specific weight as opposed to the variable
 **#5.
 Figured out how to divde the element to make it work
 #6.
 Used a new class called hidden in a p element which can easily be changed for new or sale items
+#7.
+Needed to use direct pathing through class names

 Technical Challenges: